TMcMac/holbertonschool-zero_day/README.md

 This is my first progect of Day 0 at Holberton Tulsa.

-*Emphasize*Holbie is a seahorse that is a seahorse.*Emphasize* -Libby
+*Holbie is a seahorse that is a seahorse.* -Libby

+This is an update to the readme file so we can all be up to date!